 2.4.
 Statistical Analysis

 SPSS version-23 was used for statistical study.
 After that descriptive statistical were calculated.
-Later on correlation and t-test were used for relationship and for compression of means between two groups respectively.
+Later on correlation and t-test were used for relationship and compression of means between two groups respectively.

 3. Results

 The table 1 shows the descriptive statistics of all demographic variables used in the present study.